-DC terminal + Level on pin REM- SB + Parameter "REM-SB level" → Behavior HIGH + Normal The DC input remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command.
-LOW + Inverted by pashbatteri of digital communa. is on HIGH + Inverted The DC input will be switched off and locked.
+DC terminal ÷ Level on pin REM- SB Parameter "REM-SB level" • Behavior HIGH + Normal + The DC input remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. ic on Т LOW + Inverted is on + HIGH + Inverted The DC input will be switched off and locked.
 Later it can be switched on again by toggling pin REM-SB.
-LOW + Normal again by togginig pirrix livi ob.
+LOW + Normal 7 again by toggining prince in ob.